NYPL/digarch/staging/hdd-extents-export.md

 &nbsp;
 {: .no_toc .text*delta }

-When Processing Archivists have completed processing a collection at the their workstations and have returned a hard drive with completed bookmarks to Digital Archives, Digital Archives staff prepare extents for import to ArchivesSpace using the report_hdd_extents script.
+When Processing Archivists have completed processing a collection at the their workstations and have returned a hard drive with completed finding aid components to Digital Archives, Digital Archives staff prepare extents for import to ArchivesSpace using the report_hdd_extents script.
 This page describes instructions for preparing and exporting extents JSON files from a hard drive.
 See the [report_hdd_extents section of our Software documentation page]() for installation instructions.

-## Review Bookmarks
+## Review Finding Aid Components

 ## Run report_hdd_extents.py